Fully coupled functional equations for the quark sector of QCD: Renormalization scheme

-In general, for $k\to\infty$, all quantum fluctuations are suppressed, and the effective action $\Gamma_k$ of the fRG approach tends towards the bare action of QCD.
-This also entails that the momentum-dependence of the dressings of correlation functions is sub-leading and drops with powers of $p^2/k^2$: the dressings tend towards the renormalisation factors of the bare action, within a momentum-cutoff renormalisation.
-Accordingly, the $k$-dependence of effective action in the fRG approach translates to a dependence on the UV cutoff, $\Lambda$ in the present SDE approach.
-Moreover, the dependence on the renormalisation scale $\mu$ is the same.
-In particular, logarithmically divergent RG factors run with $\log \Lambda^2/k_\textrm{ref}^2$, where $k_\textrm{ref}$ denotes some reference scale, typically large.
-This logarithmic $\Lambda$-dependence precisely cancels that produced by the integrated flows, where the cutoff integration runs from $k=\Lambda\to k=0$.
+In the fRG approach, the scale dependent effective action $\Gamma_k$ includes all quantum fluctuations (loop corrections) with momentum scales $p^2\gtrsim k^2$.
+Hence, for $k\to\infty$, all quantum fluctuations are suppressed, and $\Gamma_k$ tends towards the bare action of QCD.
+This also entails that the momentum-dependence of the dressings of correlation functions $\Gamma^{(n)}_k$ is suppressed for $p^2/k^2\lesssim 1$: the dressings tend towards the renormalization factors of the bare action, within a momentum-cutoff renormalization.
+Accordingly, for large IR cutoff scales $k$, the $k$-dependence of the effective action in the fRG approach translates to a dependence on the UV cutoff, $\Lambda$, in the present SDE approach.
+Moreover, the dependence on the renormalization scale $\mu$ is the same.
+In particular, logarithmically divergent RG factors run with $\log \Lambda^2/k_\textrm{ref}^2$, where $k_\textrm{ref}$ denotes some reference scale, that typically is chosen large.
+This logarithmic $\Lambda$-dependence precisely cancels that produced by the integrated flows, where the cutoff integration runs from $k=\Lambda$ to $k=0$.
 This integrated flow agrees with the regularised SDE diagrams (again with UV cutoff $\Lambda$).
-Naturally, there is a very specific choice of $k_\textrm{ref}$, namely $k_\textrm{ref} =\Lambda$.
-Then, the logarithmic term vanishes and we can put all $Z_{\phi_i,k=\Lambda}=1$, $M_{q,\Lambda}=m_q$, and $\lambda_{A^3,\Lambda}=\lambda_{c \bar c A,\Lambda}=\lambda_{q\bar q A,\Lambda}=g_s$, $\lambda_{A^4,\Lambda}=g_s^2$.
-This amounts to mapping the (implicit) RG scheme within the fRG to a standard RG scheme in the SDEs.
-In practice, this has to be accompanied with setting the RG scale to $\mu^2=\Lambda^2$, and finally removing the cutoff scale $k$.